 Li is investigating the genetic mechanisms of the origin and spread of de novo genes.
 She is also interested in the role of spatially varying selection in phenotypic evolution.

 Ph.D.
 University of Munich

 Nico is an evolutionary geneticist with a particular interest in adaptation.
-His research activities focus on the physiological and behavioral traits that allow organisms to adapt to new environments.
+His research focuses on the phenotypic and genetic innovations that allow organisms to adapt to their environments.

 B.S.
 University of Oxford

 Sam is interested in studying the selection and constraints of evolutionary innovation in multiple timescales and between sexes.

 Alice Gadau : Graduate Student